aarondotter/iso/README.md

 See the file `input.example` for the general layout.

-A variety of code options can be set via two namelists, both reside in the file `input.nml`.
+A variety of code options can be set via namelists, residing in the file `input.nml`.
 The number of secondary EEPs that are desired between each pair of primary EEPs is set in the file `input.eep`.
 If this file does not exist, the code will set a default (small) number of 50 secondary EEPs between each pair of primary EEPs.

 After these input files are configured correctly, run the codes using the following commands: